 Browse courses to find something that interests you.

-This subject explores social planning and community development as applied to local government.
-Councils have a responsibility to their communities to continually synthesise the broad socioeconomic and political arenas and are uniquely placed to respond appropriately and efficiently to the social issues affecting local communities.
-Tools and techniques that support practitioners to identify and respond to opportunities and challenges in their communities are explored in this course.
-Students are encouraged to harness scholarship, creativity and innovation, firmly grounded in the social justice principles of equity, access, participation and rights, to deliver positive outcomes for communities.
-Planning for social infrastructure to deliver agreed outcomes is analysed and linked to councils’ service delivery and asset management plans.
+This short course explores social planning and community development as applied to local government.
+Councils have a responsibility to their communities to continually make sense of socioeconomic, political and cultural trends, and are uniquely placed to respond appropriately and efficiently to the social issues affecting local communities.
+Tools and techniques that support practitioners to identify and respond to opportunities and challenges in their communities are explored in this course, including social policy, community safety, social impact, social infrastructure, demographics and neighbourhood renewal.
+Participants are encouraged to harness scholarship, creativity and innovation - firmly grounded in the social justice principles of equity, access, participation and rights to deliver positive outcomes for communities.

-You will consider ways to harness teams, units and departments across local government to ensure all activities are uniformly directed towards the best community outcomes.
-Moreover, you will analyse how social planning, often combined with land-use planning, can support council work.
-This could occur by building relationships among teams within the organisation, across communities, with other levels of government and with non-government organisations.
-Learn how social connectedness is enhanced by building the community’s capacity to respond to identified issues.
+You will consider ways to harness teams, units and departments across local governments to ensure all activities are uniformly directed toward the best community outcomes.
+Moreover, you will analyse how social planning and community development, often combined with land-use planning, can support council work.
+This could occur through building relationships among teams within the organisation, across communities, with other levels of government and with non-government organisations.
+You will also learn how social connectedness is enhanced by building the community’s capacity to respond to identified issues.

 UTS is undertaking a number of social distancing initiatives, as informed by NSW Health advice, to help reduce social interactions in support of the government’s efforts to slow the spread of COVID-19.
 As part of this response, some of our short courses may be postponed to a later date.

-Professionals working in social planning and community development in state or local government who want to use innovative practices to adapt and manage change in the local setting.
+This course is suitable for professionals working in social planning and community development in state or local governments, who want to use innovative practices to adapt and manage change in the local setting.